Customer-held evidence. Local verification. Clear trust boundaries.

 - Impact summary

-- Screenshots or proof-of-concept, if safe
+- Screenshots or a reproducer, if safe

 - Your contact information